Swimmer suffers puncture wounds in shark attack on Cape Cod

 TRURO, Mass.
 (AP) — A man swimming off Cape Cod was attacked by a shark on Wednesday and was airlifted to a hospital.
-It was the first shark attack on a human on the popular summer tourist destination since 2012.
+It was the first shark attack on a human at the popular summer tourist destination since 2012.

 The victim was a 61-year-old man, who suffered puncture wounds to his torso and legs, said Gary Sharpless, assistant harbormaster in Truro.
 The attack happened around 4 p.m. at Long Nook Beach in Truro, on the Atlantic Ocean side of the peninsula, he told The Associated Press.